 In 2011 he created a facebook page ‘Dignity after Hockey’ to raise awareness for the lack of affordable health care available to former NHLers with the money the received from their pensions.

 “I have tons of time Ben,” Walker told him.
-It took three years before Galloway called him and said he had created a site where athletes could navigate through and choose health care.
+It took three years before Galliway called him and said he had created a site where athletes could navigate through and choose health care.

 One of Walker’s friends Steve Ludzik attended an event for Mike Ditka and the Gridiron Greats fund for NFL players.
 There he was connected with Kandace Stolz of the Premier Regenerative Stem Cell Institute.

-They (Galloway and Stolz) gave us the tools to be something, to be able to offer services to former players.
+They (Galliway and Stolz) gave us the tools to be something, to be able to offer services to former players.
 Without them, we aren’t who we are today” Walker said.

 Through a partnership that started in in July of 2016, Dignity after Hockey has sent ten former players to this stem cell institute in Denver, Colorado for treatment.
 Ten players in ten months all through donations, Walker has not had to fundraise a cent.